 Why does everybody keep talking about “accepting” stuttering?

-Applying this principle to therapy, we find once individuals accept that they are a “person who stutters,” as well as accept moments of stuttering, they can start to modify those moments and maintain a forward-flow of speech.
+We find once individuals accept that they are a “person who stutters,” as well as accepting moments of stuttering, they can start to modify those moments and maintain a forward-flow of speech.
 When people accept their stuttering, they enter situations and use words they might normally avoid.
 They are willing to tell others that they stutter, and are open to letting others see and hear instances of stuttering without shame or embarrassment.
-They communicate effectively and also happen to stutter.Many clients tell us that it was only when they came to fully accept their stuttering that they started to communicate without fear, tension, and shame.
-With acceptance comes opportunity.Want to read more on accepting stuttering?
-Check out what Dr. Lee Reeves has to say about it.--The American Institute for Stuttering is a leading non-profit organization whose primary mission is to provide universally affordable, state-of-the-art speech therapy to people of all ages who stutter, guidance to their families, and much-needed clinical training to speech professionals wishing to gain expertise in stuttering.
-Offices are located in New York, NY and Atlanta, GA, and services are also available Online.
-Our mission extends to advancing public and scholarly understanding of this often misunderstood disorder
+They communicate effectively and also happen to stutter.

 Executive Director, Board-Certified Specialist in Fluency Disorders

 Dr. Heather Grossman is one of a small number of speech language pathologists holding a PhD in fluency disorders who works primarily in a clinical setting.
 For more than 25 years, she’s worked tirelessly to help people who stutter to speak freely and live fearlessly.